paulgortmaker/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

    is responsible (via fetch dependency) for ensuring the reference is populated/cloned prior to being called on to act as a reference.

+-  *"packref":* Enables cloned ``git://`` URLs to use packs from the named peer from the downloads dir as if they were their own packs of commit history.
+Similar to ``altref`` above, but suited for bare static repos for which no loose objects outside of packs will ever be present.
+   Recipe is responsible (via fetch dependency) for ensuring the reference is populated/cloned prior to being called on to act as a reference.

 Here are some example URLs: ::

    SRC_URI = "git://git.oe.handhelds.org/git/vip.git;tag=version-1"